EU investigates Google's conduct in digital ad tech sector

 The EU Commission said it was investigating the ways Google uses technology to broker display ad sales between online advertisers and publishers.

+For one, officials are examining requirements to use Google's in-house ad purchasing platforms to buy display ads on YouTube while rival services are potentially restricted in the way they can serve ads on the video sharing site.
+They're also scrutinizing whether Google's various ad platforms favor each other.

-For example, it's looking at the restrictions Google puts on advertisers, publishers and competing ad brokers to access data about the identity and behavior of users that Google's own ad services have access to.
+Another area the commission is looking at are restrictions Google puts on advertisers, publishers and competing ad brokers to access data about the identity and behavior of users that Google's own ad services have access to.
 Such data can be used to tailor online ads to individual web users.

+Also under the microscope are Google's plans to phase out third-party browser “cookies" on Chrome and ad identifier tags on Android devices for users opting out of personalized advertising, as part of the company's plan to beef up privacy measures.
+The commission is looking into how these plans will affect digital ad markets.

+EU regulators have the power to impose penalties worth up to 10% of a company’s annual revenue.
+But it’s a small price to pay for wealthy tech companies like Google, which posted a $17.9 billion profit in its latest quarter, and the commission is turning to other methods beyond headline-grabbing fines.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.